-- Balance billing occurs when you receive services from a health care provider that does not participate in the patient's insurer's network; the health care provider is not obligated to accept the insurer's payment as payment in full and may bill the patient for unpaid amount.
-In Mississippi balance billing has become an issue when it comes to the utilization of air ambulance providers (AAP).
+- Surprise medical bills can be due to "balance billing."
+Typically, health plans negotiate fee schedules, or allowed charges, with network providers that reflect a discount from providers' full charges.
+Network contracts also typically prohibit providers from billing patients the difference between the allowed charge and the full charge.
+Because out-of-network providers have no such contractual obligation, patients can be liable for the balance bill in addition to any cost-sharing that might otherwise apply. - Balance billing occurs when you receive services from a health care provider that does not participate in the patient's insurer's network; the health care provider is not obligated to accept the insurer's payment as payment in full and may bill the patient for any unpaid amount.
+In Mississippi, balance billing has become an issue when it comes to the utilization of air ambulance providers ("AAP").
 The AAP subsequently "balance bills" patients the difference between the carrier's payment and the total billed charge.
 Some states have attempted to step in and regulate AAPs' "balance billing" practices but are preempted by the Airline Deregulation Act of 1978 ("ADA"), which prohibits states from regulating airline and helicopter rates.
-Federal legislative action is necessary to give states the authority to address this issue. - State insurance regulators support legislation that would allow states flexibility to protect consumers from excessive out-of-network charges by regulating how air ambulance carriers are reimbursed, participate in networks, balance bill, and/or make information transparent to consumers.
+Federal legislative action is necessary to give states the authority to address this issue. - State insurance regulators support legislation that would provide states with the flexibility to protect consumers from excessive out-of-network charges by regulating how AAPs are reimbursed, participate in networks, balance bill, and/or make information transparent to consumers.